Two killed after trying to rob a smoke shop, third suspect on-the-run

-FRESNO, California (KSEE/KGPE) — A robbery hit on a central Fresno smoke shop turned into a shootout Friday when the would-be robbers were confronted by the owner.
+FRESNO, California (KGPE) — A robbery hit on a central Fresno smoke shop turned into a shootout Friday when the would-be robbers were confronted by the owner.

 Fresno Police Sgt.
 Tim Tietjen said three men in dark clothing and with ski masks over their heads entered Smoke N Vape near Cambridge and Blackstone avenues some time after 9 p.m.